antoniputra/mediani/README.md

 Mediani.js
 ==========

 Mediani is Plugin Simple Media Manager built with [jQuery](http://jquery.com), which by utilizing the JSON data and translate it to be popup interface.
+See [Live Demo](http://antoniputra.github.io/mediani)

 ### Screenshot
 ![Mediani Screenshot](https://raw.githubusercontent.com/antoniputra/mediani/master/example/img/mediani_screenshot.png)